fusion809/fusion809.github.io-old3/pages/about-me.md

 </div>
 my favourite were, in ascending order:

-### Void Linux (musl)
-I had serious runit issues and many of the more important daemons would not start including:
-* cgmanager
-* DBus
-* LightDM
-* NetworkManager
-even though I set up the symlinks properly, even the {% include Links/irc.html channel="#voidlinux" %} Freenode group seemed to agree I did everything right, it is just for some reason some supervise files in {% include Layouts/path.html path="/run/runit" %} did not exist.
-I did like the fast boot times, though, and fast package management times.

-I also had to install it from the minimal ISO (musl) as the Cinnamon ISO (musl) had the Cinnamon DE crash repeatedly on me.
-A dialog box kept asking me whether I wanted to restart it and I did so about four times before I said, "To ... with this!"

 ### Linux Mint
 It started fine, thanks to its Ubuntu base it was easy to set up Broadcom wireless in the live session, even without inserting an ethernet cable as the required packages were already in the package cache.
 I disliked the outdated software though and I hear distribution upgrades between major releases (e.g. 16.x, 17.x, 18.x, *etc.*) often causes major breaks.
 I also experienced some weird bugs with the Cinnamon applet installer.
 I only used it for a few hours though before I gave up.